Simultaneous approximation in nilsystems and the multiplicative thickness of return-time sets: Simultaneous approximation in nilsystems

 \section{Simultaneous approximation in nilsystems}

-Let $(X,T)$ be a system, $x \in X$, and $A \subseteq \Z$.
+Let $(X,T)$ be an invertible system, $x \in X$, and $A \subseteq \Z$.
 Recall from \eqref{eqn_def_of_sa_set_intro} in the introduction that the set $\sa(x,A)$ consists of the points in $X$ that are simultaneously approximated by $x$ under $\{T^n \ | \ n \in A\}$.
 We note four useful facts that follow quickly from the definition.
 First,